nerminhassan2/Excel_Project-Data_Analytics/README.md

 - Business-focused insights
 - Dashboard storytelling

-I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.
+I hope this project demonstrates my analytical skills in Excel and showcases my ability to extract insights from real-world data.